 Digital marketing has become more popular than ever, and it doesn’t look like that’s going to change anytime soon.
 Particularly, digital signage – signs like advertisements or information that are displayed on digital screens – has increased massively in popularity over the past 5 years.

 Today, there are hundreds of sites that want your business, to help you design your digital signage.
 It’s a lot of information to sort through.
-Because of that, I’ve put together this shortlist of the 8 Best Sources for Digital Signage Templates.
+Because of that, I’ve put together this short list of the 8 Best Sources for Digital Signage Templates.
 Spoiler alert: a few of them are free!
 Use these sites to find the best templates for your digital signage.

 Enplug is one of the most successful digital marketing design providers.
-They offer hundreds of high end, beautiful templates that are sure to catch your attention.
+They offer hundreds of high-end, beautiful templates that are sure to catch your attention.
 Their editor is also easy to use, with a simple drag and drop interface.

 Enplug offers some cool other features too, for example, you can add countdown timers to your sign.
 Set it once, and you’re good to go.
 They also have excellent custom triggers for automatically updated content.

-An interesting feature of Enplug is their multi-orientation preview.
+An interesting feature of Enplug is its multi-orientation preview.
 You can preview your design while you edit it to see what it will look like on any screen layout that you want, whether it’s the traditional 16:9 landscape, 9:16 portrait, or something else.

-Enplug’s templates are great for a range of industries, including corporate communications (for example, screens in a lobby or waiting room), banks, retail, restaurants and cafes, and gyms.
+Enplug’s templates are great for a range of industries, including corporate communications (for example, screens in a lobby or waiting room), banks, retail, restaurants, and cafes, and gyms.
 It can be hard to find good templates for some of these, but don’t worry – Enplug has got you covered.

-A proud partner of the digital signage design software Raydiant, PosterMyWall provides users with over 6,000 ready to use digital signage templates for landscape or portrait screens.
+A proud partner of the digital signage design software Raydiant, PosterMyWall provides users with over 6,000 ready-to-use digital signage templates for landscape or portrait screens.
 Some say that quality is better than quantity, but when it comes to digital signage templates, PosterMyWall has both.

 While thousands of templates might sound overwhelming, you can go to their site and easily browse through them, sorting by orientation, images, videos, or just using the good old Search feature.

-PosterMyWall also has a built in editor that you can use on its templates, free of charge.
+PosterMyWall also has a built-in editor that you can use on its templates, free of charge.
 The only catch is that downloading your designs requires a payment or payment plan.
 They offer unlimited image downloads with their Premium Plan, and unlimited HD and 4K/UHD image and video downloads with their Premium Plus package.

 Remember, creating your design is just the first part of the process.
 If you want to display your sign, you’ll also have to connect the appropriate technology to get it on-screen, and PosterMyWall does not offer these services.
 For that, check out their partner Raydiant, which is a top-rated digital signage provider company.

 One of my personal favorite digital signage providers is MangoSigns.
-They’re not as big as some of the other providers on this list, so it’s possible you might not have heard of them, but I’ve found that they have fantastic templates, great user friendliness, and affordable prices for your digital signage needs.
+They’re not as big as some of the other providers on this list, so it’s possible you might not have heard of them, but I’ve found that they have fantastic templates, great user-friendliness, and affordable prices for your digital signage needs.